solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     ```csharp
     while (query.HasMoreResults)
     {
-        var result = await query.FetchNextSetAsync();
+        var result = await query.ReadNextAsync();
     }
     ```

-    > Since the results are paged, we will need to call the ``FetchNextSetAsync`` method multiple times in a while loop.
+    > Since the results are paged, we will need to call the ``ReadNextAsync`` method multiple times in a while loop.

 1. Add the following line of code stop the timer: